iwiznia/delayed_touch_associations/README.md

 ## Usage

+Inside your ActiveRecord model:

         include DelayedTouchAssociations

-Be sure to include the model AFTER all the associations are defined.
+Be sure to include the module AFTER all the associations are defined.